altocodenl/TODIS/readme.md

 For the creation of a general purpose DIS, any analytically capable person can read and write calls and their logic.
 The team can be staffed by analytically strong people with a good understand of the problem domain.
 They should focus on understanding the data flows and establishing [organizational principles](https://prog21.dadgum.com/177.html).
 Understanding the organization and flow of data defines 90-99% of the implementation and its tests.

-Specialization works for certain areas: interface design, tool making, specialized algorithms, data science, AI.
+Specialization works for certain areas: interface design, tool making, algorithm selection & implementation, data science, AI.

 ### Understanding existing systems